Differential Cohomology: Categories, Characteristic Classes, and Connections: ℝ -invariant sheaves

-Looking forward, in \Cref{sec:localization}, we give an explicit formula for $ \Gammalowershriek $ as a geometric realization.
-In \Cref{sec:stable}, we use these adjoints and relations between them to construct a ``differential cohomology diagram'' for sheaves on $ \Man $ with values in any presentable stable \category.
+Looking forward, in \Cref{sec:localization}, we give an explicit formula for $ \Gammalowersharp $ as a geometric realization.
+In \Cref{sec:stable}, we use these adjoints and relations between them to construct a ``differential cohomology diagram'' for sheaves on $ \Mfld $ with values in any presentable stable \category.

-\Cref{sec:prelimsglobalsec} starts with some preliminary observations about the global sections and constant sheaf functors..
-In \Cref{sec:RRinvarbasics}, we define $ \RR $-invariant sheaves and explore some of their basic properties. \Cref{sec:constantsheafdescript} is dedicated to proving that the global sections functor restricts to an equivalence on $ \RR $-invariant sheaves. \Cref{sec:digressionRRinvar} is a digression giving two alternative ways to check that a sheaf is $ \RR $-invariant.
+\Cref{sec:prelimsglobalsec} starts with some preliminary observations about the global sections and constant sheaf functors.
+In \Cref{sec:RRinvarbasics}, we define \RRinvariant sheaves and explore some of their basic properties. \Cref{sec:constantsheafdescript} is dedicated to proving that the global sections functor restricts to an equivalence on \RRinvariant sheaves.
+In \cref{sec:conequences_of_Dugger}, we explore some immediate consequences of this result.